-Nestled in the foothills of the dramatic Serra da Arrábida, completely surrounded by beautiful nature lies the beach town of Sesimbra.
-A short forty minutes from Lisbon, Sesimbra Portugal real estate continues to increase in popularity, providing buyers with a relaxed and nature-filled lifestyle.
-There is also a blossoming luxury market in Sesimbra – so if you are looking for beautiful waterfront properties in Portugal and cannot quite decide on the perfect spot, Sesimbra may just be the answer.
+Nestled in the foothills of the dramatic Serra da Arrábida, completely surrounded by beautiful nature, lies the beach town of Sesimbra.
+A short 40 minutes from Lisbon, Sesimbra continues to increase in popularity, providing buyers with a relaxed and nature-filled lifestyle.
+Sesimbra Portugal real estate is also favored by expats looking to settle down, whether with a famliy or to retire.
+There is also a blossoming luxury market in Sesimbra – so if you are looking for beautiful waterfront properties in Portugal and cannot quite decide on the perfect spot, Sesimbra may be the answer.

-In this article, we’ll provide you with all the information you’ll need to know about Sesimbra, including a current update on the real estate market, what it is really like to live in this perpetually brilliant part of Portugal, and information on the Sesimbra lifestyle that we think is necessary to know when considering buying a property here.
+In this article, we’ll provide you with all the information that you’ll need about Sesimbra, including a current update on the real estate market, what it is really like to live in this perpetually brilliant part of Portugal, and information on the Sesimbra lifestyle that is necessary to know when considering buying a property here.

-If you are looking to move to Portugal and would like expert advice then you can book a call here with a Goldcrest advisor.
-We know that buying a property and moving to a new country can be stressful, so we provide tailor-made advice for you to help the move to Portugal as hassle-free as possible.
+If you are looking to move to Portugal and would like expert advice then you can book a call with a Goldcrest advisor.
+We know that buying a property and moving to a new country can be stressful, so we provide tailor-made advice for you to help make your move to Portugal as hassle-free as possible.

 The original name of Sesimbra was Cempsibriga, coined by the Celts and meaning the high place (briga) of the Celtic tribe of Cempsi.
 Indeed, Sesimbra has many high points to fully admire the surrounding landscapes and the town itself is very picturesque.